 Every single Wednesday, for over six years, Carrie’s new article is published in the New York Star.
-Sick, broke, heartbroken, busy healing friends’ hearts — we never see Carrie skipping an issue or changing the topic (well this is how columns work).
+Sick, broke, heartbroken, busy healing friends’ hearts — Carrie still never skips an issue or changes the topic (well, this is how columns work).

 Even when she starts avoiding her boss in the episode “Unoriginal Sin,” she’s already doing her next research.

 And this is how you keep readers coming back.
 They know what to expect.
 They shouldn’t come back on the day they expect a new post and see no updates or updates on topics they don’t care about.